 “Where are we going?”
 She placed her own in it.
 He led her toward the window.

 “I’m fortunate my brother saw fit to have holdings in other countries and I’ve traveled to them.”
 One fist struck the shutters, sending them flying.
 He climbed upon the sill.
 “We’re going to Budapest.
 Hold tight to the brat.
 If you drop her, I’ll kill you.”

 He flung himself through the window into the air.
 Naked as she was, Elsabeta was pulled along, clutching the child.
 Releasing her hand, Mircea circled and rose swiftly, his body completing a graceful curve as he aimed himself over the trees, Elsabeta trailing after him.

 Below them, the killings continued for another hour.

 Where can readers find more about your stories, books and you on the Internet?

-Nancy, thank you so much for being with us here today.
+Tony-Paul, thank you so much for being with us here today.
 I know my readers will enjoy your work and your interview.